Assyro AI

 Overall assessment statement:

-Example: "The product quality review for Product ABC 50mg tablets covering January 1, 2025 through December 31, 2025 demonstrates that the manufacturing process remains in a state of control.
-All critical quality attributes met specifications, with process capability indices exceeding Cpk 1.33 targets.
-Three areas for continuous improvement have been identified and are addressed through CAPA actions detailed in Section 6."
+Example: "The product quality review for Product ABC tablets covering the defined review period demonstrates that the manufacturing process remained in a state of control.
+Critical quality attributes met specifications, and identified improvement actions are addressed through the quality system."

 Action categories:

-CriticalImmediate corrective action with regulatory assessmentInvestigation within 24-48 hoursAdverse trend approaching specification failure, potential patient safety impact
+CriticalImmediate corrective action with regulatory assessmentAdverse trend approaching specification failure or potential patient safety impact

-MajorCorrective action via CAPA systemAction plan within 30 days, completion per risk assessmentProcess drift requiring parameter adjustment, recurrent deviation pattern
+MajorCorrective action via CAPA systemProcess drift requiring parameter adjustment or recurrent deviation pattern

-MinorPreventive action or continuous improvement projectImplementation within 90-180 daysOpportunity to tighten controls, efficiency improvement without quality risk
+MinorPreventive action or continuous improvement projectOpportunity to tighten controls without current quality risk

 CAPA linkage: